boldbi/bold-bi-docs/docs/getting-started/creating-dashboard.md

 ![scrollable info](/static/assets/getting-started/images/scrollableInfo.png)

-To add new rows, increase the row count and then, click **Done** as shown in the following image.
+To add new rows, increase the row count and then, click **Done**.
+When attempting to add 40 or more rows additionally, it could potentially impact the dashboard's performance.
+In such cases, an alert message will be displayed, as mentioned in the image below.

 ![add rows](/static/assets/getting-started/images/update_rows.png)